SnellerInc/grafana-datasource/src/README.md

 ### Sneller Region

-If you are using Sneller Cloud, you can select your home region (e.g. `us-east-1`) from the drop-down menu to automatically configure the endpoint URL.
+If you are using Sneller Cloud, you can select your bucket region (e.g. `us-east-1`) from the drop-down menu to automatically configure the endpoint URL.

 If you are using a self-hosted Sneller instance, please select `custom` and make sure to enter your endpoint URL as well.